ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 ###_common packages_
 The project's common packages are located in `[Project-Folder]/inc/common`:

-* `/messaging` - web-socket message related classes common for the bpbd balancer, server and client
+* `/messaging` - web-socket message related classes common for the bpbd balancer, server, processor, and client applications
 * `/utils` - various utility classes and libraries needed for logging and etc.
     - `/cmd` - the common classed for the balancer/server console
     - `/containers` - some container type classes
     - `/file` - file-reading related classes
     - `/logging` - logging classes
     - `/monitor` - memory usage and CPU times monitor classes
+    - `/text` - text utility classes and functions
     - `/threads` - the common classes used in multi-threading

 ###_bpbd-balancer_
 All of the *bpbd-balancer* specific implementation classes are located in `[Project-Folder]/inc/balancer`.
 Note that the balancer application, by nature, incorporates features of the client and server.
 Therefore, it uses the source code base of the _bpbd-client_ and _bpbd-server_, especially their messaging-related classes.

+###_bpbd-processor_
+All of the *bpbd-processor* specific implementation classes are located in `[Project-Folder]/inc/processor`.

+* `/messaging` - client-server related communication classes

 ###_bpbd-client_
 All of the *bpbd-client* specific implementation classes are located in `[Project-Folder]/inc/client`.